roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 npm init
 ```

-Just hit Return through all the prompts taking the defaults.
-In a real project, you would fill at least some of the fields out and probably be inside of a folder managed by Git.
+Press Return through all of the prompts accepting the defaults.
+In a real project, you would fill out at least some of the fields and probably be inside of a folder managed by Git.

-Next use NPM to install the Google Cloud client libraries for Node:
+Next, use NPM to install the Google Cloud client libraries for Node:
 ``` bash
 npm install --save @google-cloud/compute npm install --save googleapis